j0ono0/pinout/README.md

 pip install git+https://github.com/j0ono0/pinout@main
 ```

 You will need an image and a stylesheet to complete this guide.
 Some sample files are included with the package and can be duplicated for your use.
-Launch Python at the location you intent to work and enter the following:
+Launch Python at the location you intend to work and enter the following:
 ```python
 from pinout import resources
 resources.duplicate()